 [iPhone] Do I have to have an iPhone to run this, or will it work on iPod touch?

-The app will run on iPod Touch with iOS version 3.0 or higher.
-(It will not run on iPod Classic or Nano.)
+The app will run on a newer iPod Touch (check the iTunes page for the minimum iOS software version required).
+It will not run on iPod Classic or Nano.)

 [iPhone] Will the app work on iPad?

 The same app works on both the iPhone and the iPad, with a different layout specific to each device.

 [iPhone] Do I have to buy a separate copy for my iPad?

 As long as you are syncing the iPhone and iPad (or iPod touch) to the same copy of iTunes, you can use one copy of the app on multiple devices.